isabella232/mobile-services.es-ES/help/ios/analytics-main/products/products-variable-evars-events.md

 >[!TIP]
 >
->Si activa un evento específico del producto utilizando la *`&&products`* variable, también debe configurar dicho evento en *`&&events`* la variable.
-Si no lo hace, el evento queda fuera del filtro durante el procesamiento.
+>If you trigger a product-specific event by using the  variable, you must also set that event in the  variable. *`&&products`**`&&events`* Si no lo hace, el evento queda fuera del filtro durante el procesamiento.